 The Garden Strawberry Ring is one of my earliest designs.
-All of my originals are done in yellow gold (just a personal preference) but recently, I had the chance to make a strawberry in a perfectly matching rose gold.
+All of my originals are done in yellow gold, but recently, I had the chance to make a strawberry in a perfectly matching rose gold.

 Introduction to lost wax casting